 That’s what makes it a pseudoscience.

 Like a lot of things, it’s best if you don’t take it too seriously.
 It’s meant to be fun.
-You don’t get to other conversations about what music someone likes, their favorite dessert, and who you both know if you don’t get the conversation started.
+If you don’t get the conversation started some way, you’ll never get to know them.

 “Oh, you dot your ‘i’ with a circle.
 You’re a playful person who likes to have fun.
 Clever.”